JetBrains/kotlin/DEBUGGING.md

 (lldb) b -a 0x00000001000012e4
 Breakpoint 2: address = 0x00000001000012e4
 ````
-- by regex, ones might find it useful for debugging generated artifacts, like lambda etc (where used ``#`` symbol in name).
+- by regex, you might find it useful for debugging generated artifacts, like lambda etc. (where used ``#`` symbol in name).
 ````
 3: regex = 'main\(', locations = 1
   3.1: where = terminator.kexe`kfun:main(kotlin.Array<kotlin.String>) + 4 at hello.kt:2, address = terminator.kexe[0x00000001000012e4], unresolved, hit count = 0